The Waterfront (TV series): Release

 The Waterfront was released on June 19, 2025, with all eight episodes.

 Reception

-The review aggregator website Rotten Tomatoes reported a 68% approval rating based on 44 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 67% approval rating based on 45 critic reviews, with an of rated reviews of 6.2/10.
 The website's critics consensus reads, "Grim and pulpy, The Waterfront traffics in clichés but injects them with enough bravado to make for a gripping binge."
 Metacritic, which uses a weighted average, assigned a score of 54 out of 100 based on 18 critics, indicating "mixed or average".